jimangel/jimangel.io/content/posts/2021-01-08-bypassing-att-fiber-gateway-on-udmp.md

 }
 ```

 If you see `WARNING!
 Missing AAA server root CA!
 Add AAA server root CA to CA_001E46-xxxxxx.pem` you might have done something wrong.
-I had this happen the first time and it was due to not extracting the certificates in the same directory.
+I had this happen the first time, and it was due to not extracting the certificates in the same directory.

 ## Podman